mobizt/FirebaseClient/README.md

 The callback function assigned with `initializeApp` function will provide the auth process event, debug and error information while authenticating in async and sync modes.

-In version 2.x.x, the `FirebaseApp` class can also maintain the async tasks that shored in other `AsyncClientClass`s.
+In version 2.x.x, the `FirebaseApp` class can also maintain the async tasks that stored in other `AsyncClientClass`s.

 The details for all classes used in this library are available.
 Click the following links for details.